Our Belief - Every Animal Deserves a Great Life

 Thank you, Piggy, for your amazing spirit, and for teaching us about the beauty of pigs.

-Little Piggy (originally named Piggy Smalls), came to us from a great family right here in Guerneville, who found themselves unable to keep her.
+Piggy Smalls, (aka Little Piggy), came to us from a great family right here in Guerneville, who found themselves unable to keep her.
 At 9 years young, she is a wonderful girl who loves to roll over for belly rubs as soon as you start scratching her ears!
 We're so happy to welcome her to the When Pigs Fly Ranch family!!

 Fellow animal rescuer and now our Board President, Deirdre, called me one day in 2017 and said she was doing a rescue dog transfer in Fresno, CA, and Animal Care and Control there had picked up a young potbelly pig.
 The dog rescue group didn't know what to do, but Deirdre to the rescue!
 Within a minute, I said we would take the pig, and that's how she got her name.
 She was about four months old when she came to us and such a cutie!
 She weighed about 40 pounds then, and now she's a big, grown girl.
 One of her funniest traits is how she screams when it's feeding time – what a noise!
 She is playful, sweet, and loving, her favorite foods are tomatoes and apples, and she loves chasing her buddy Hamilton around.